adam10603/AC-Advanced-Gamepad-Assist/ConfigGuide.md

 ### Steering rate

 Simply adjusts how fast the steering is.
-Personally I use it in the neighborhood of `50%`, but it's up to preference.
+A lower rate applies more smoothing to your steering input, but going too low can feel unresponsive.
+Personally I'd recommend between `30%` and `60%`, but it's up to preference.

+Keep in mind that keyboard steering might need a lower rate compared to controllers in order to keep the car more stable when tapping the keys.

 ![Steering rate](https://i.imgur.com/cPd4m0q.gif)